alexanderluna/alexanderluna.github.io/_posts/books/2020-05-10-pixel-art-for-game-developers.md

 If we combine all this concepts in our art we can create complex and rich scenary with a lot of eye candy.

+## Caveats with Animation

+Animation is what allows us to bring inanimate objects such as sprites to life.
+While traditional animations were done in 24 FPS, 30 and 60 FPS is much more common.
+Each animation consists of a sprite that loops in place so that we can move it according to the user input later on.

+Any modern pixel art program will allow us to create duplicates of each frame.
+After creating a duplicate, we can make increasingly small changes.
+A good tool for this is onion skinning which allows us to emulate the effect of a light table by showing us prior and later frames.

+One of the problems with animating pixel art is **pixel flashing**.
+This happens when a pixel appears in one frame and doesn't in the next giving off the sensation of flashing or jitter.
+It is especially common in low resolution pixel art.

+While there are various animation techniques it is best to keep it simple at the beginning - anticipation, squash and stretch.
+Anticipation is the process of showing that a movement is about to happen.
+An example would be a football player moving his lag back in preparation for shooting a ball.
+In other words, we create momentum for the actual movement and follow it through to show the whole animation cycle.

+> Anticipation is especially convincing when it exagerates the movement.

+A great techniqued for showing fast moving objects is ghost trailing.
+We create less detailed versions of the fast moving object that trail it.
+This way the player doesn't just see a fast moving object but a trail which can be followed.

+A squash happens when the width increases respective to its height.
+In a game this would happen when a slime jumps down or a fat character lands on the floor.
+The character contracts due to the abrubt stopping and expands to the sides.

+The opposite of a squash is a stretch.
+Instead of jumping down, the character jumps up this time stretching its body.
+We can combine squash and stretch to create lots of movement.
+If we use it in a subtle way, we can create also an idle cycle for our character to give the player something to look at while the character isn't moving.

+> A key aspect of game animations is that unlike movie animations, the player
+> decides the next animation at any given point in time.
+This means animations
+> have to loop well and fit with one another.

+Usually every game has some common animation which the player can trigger like walk, run, idle, attach, death, jump and tacking damage.
+Generally each animation is about 8-16 frames depending on how smooth it should look but there are animations with fewer frames when there is only the need for some feedback.